 The model targets ambitious IS students (apprentices henceforth) who want to contribute to science, undertake a research project, and write an academic paper during their final study year.
-Instead of writing a "normal" thesis (i.e., a I offer them a monograph), research apprenticeship during which they write a journal conference or paper.
+Instead of writing a "normal" thesis (i.e., a monograph), I offer them a research apprenticeship during which they write a or journal conference paper.
 Research apprenticeship is offered to everybody but presented as very demanding, although highly educational, which ensures self-selection among prospective apprentices.
-It is demanding on account of the knowledge creation imperative associated with research.
-Meanwhile, the learning outcomes are high due to sparring and collaboration with research partners - including practitioners - and myself as supervisor.
+It is demanding because of the imperative of knowledge creation associated with research.
+Meanwhile, the learning outcomes are high due to sparring and collaboration with research partners, including practitioners and myself as supervisor.

-Apprentices either come with their own research ideas or join existing projects that I am involved in.
-If they decide on the latter, they are invited to all project meetings with research partners.
+Apprentices either develop their own research ideas or join existing projects in which I am involved.
+They are invited to all project meetings with my research partners if they decide on the latter.
 The partners and I assist the students in defining their contribution to the overall project and gaining access to the selected unit of analysis (e.g., a hospital ward) and people (e.g., healthcare professionals) being investigated.

 The apprentices carry out their investigation under my guidance.
-This investigation addresses real-world problems, and it often involves empirical studies and collaboration with practitioners.
-I do not only advise but also show them how I address similar challenges in my research practice.
-I am therefore involved in all phases and aspects of their project - from designing to carrying out studies.
-This hands-on approach involves, among other things, showing them how to conduct a literature review as well as how to collect and analyze data.
-In addition to individual supervision, the students participate in seminars that focus on: (1) what research is and requires (in terms of, e.g., literature review and research design), (2) how to leverage the help of colleagues to advance one's research (through peer review), and (3) how to communicate the relevance and rigor of one's research (pitching results and contributions of studies).
+This investigation addresses real-world problems and often involves empirical studies and collaboration with practitioners.
+I advise and show them how I address similar challenges in my research practice.
+I am therefore involved in all phases and aspects of their project, from designing to carrying out studies.
+This hands-on approach involves, among other things, showing them how to conduct a literature review and collect and analyze data.
+In addition to individual supervision, the students participate in seminars that focus on (1) what research is and requires (in terms of, e.g., literature review and research design), (2) how to leverage the help of colleagues to advance one's research (through peer review), and (3) how to communicate the relevance and rigor of one's research (pitching results and contributions of studies).

 I review draft versions of their papers 2-3 times before submission.
 I comment on the gradually maturing drafts at a detailed level and approach it as a normal paper review.
 In addition to highlevel comments on the structure and content, I also provide in-depth comments at the sentence level.
-This serves to communicate the requirements of a publishable paper and helps the apprentices improve the quality of their work.
+This communicates the requirements of a publishable paper and helps the apprentices improve the quality of their work.
 A pre-project agreement is made to publish the results of our collaboration in a publication with all contributing partners as co-authors.
 I do not edit or write on the paper before graduation to minimize conflicts of interest.

-As part of their thesis, the apprentices submit a learning report in which they reflect on the research process, learning outcomes, and the implications of the investigations for practitioners and their future careers.
+As part of their thesis, the apprentices submit a learning report reflecting on the research process, learning outcomes, and the implications of the investigations for practitioners and their future careers.
 The research apprenticeship model is described in detail in (Müller, 2022).